-Children in the disputed region of Palestine grow up with violence never far away.
+Children in Palestine grow up with violence never far away.
 When conflict breaks out, as it did in summer 2014, they face the prospect of death, injury and the loss of their loved ones.
 Longer term, families suffer the long-term consequences of war and the day-to-day hardships of a buckling economy.

-You can provide a happy home for a vulnerable Palestinian child by sponsoring a Village today:
+You can provide a happy home for a vulnerable Palestinian child by sponsoring with us today: